The PCB Rules and Constraints Editor dialog

 This region of the dialog changes dynamically with what is currently selected in the left-hand pane.
 It presents two different views:

 - Summary Listing - if the root Design Rules folder, or any of the child rule category or type folders are clicked in the left-hand pane, this region will present a summary listing of all defined rules, or all rules of the selected category or type.
 Each rule is listed in terms of the following:

 - Name - the name of the rule.

 - Enabled - whether the rule is currently enabled or disabled (click to toggle this state).

 - Type - the type of rule.

-- Category - the rule category it belongs to.
+- Category - the rule category to which it belongs.